jphaugla/spring-boot-redis-cache/README.md

 ## Troubleshooting

 Had an issue with Cassandra with the spring-cache also running on docker.
 The spring-cache application could not connect to the cassandra docker image using the image name/hostname.
-This connection works by specifying the docker image name in the spring cache environment variable *- SPRING_CASSANDRA_HOST=cassandra1*in [the dockerk-compose](cassandra/docker-compose.yml).
+This connection works by specifying the docker image name in the spring cache environment variable *- SPRING_CASSANDRA_HOST=cassandra1* in [the docker-compose](cassandra/docker-compose.yml).
 A workaround is:
-*  to use *docker network inspect <network name>* to get the IP for the cassandra host
+* use *docker network inspect <network name>* to get the IP for the cassandra host
 * put that IP address into the docker compose *- SPRING_CASSANDRA_HOST=172.24.33.1*
 * restart and it will work
-* change it back to the cassandra1 and it continues to work Seems related to docker node seeding but it works fine when the application is outside of docker and points to localhost so not sure root cause
+* change it back to the cassandra1 and it continues to work Seems related to cassandra node seeding but it works fine when the application is outside of docker and points to localhost so not sure root cause